Create data

 print(f"Name: {field['name']}, type: {field['type']}")

-6. Write a callback function for the map widget's on_click method.
-You'll import the features and geometry modules.
+1. Write a callback function for the map widget's on_click method.
+Import the features and geometry modules.
 You will use the geometry module to create a Point geometry object from the location clicked on the map.
-You'll then use the features module to create a Feature object from this point to add it to the feature layer.
-When fields are required in the Create Layer tool, null values are not allowed.
+Use the features module to create a Feature object from this point to add to the feature layer.
+Use the draw method on the map to temporarily display the new point in the map.

 Use dark colors for code blocks